-Charles Sturt University (CSU), through CSU Global, strives to give all students the chance to experience study overseas.
+Charles Sturt University, through CSU Global, strives to give all students the chance to experience study overseas.
 CSU Global is a unique way to combine your desire to study with seeing the world.
 When Melissa Gore was studying a Bachelor of Horticulture, she hadn’t considered overseas study as an option.
-However, one email from CSU changed everything.
+However, one email from the uni changed everything.

-“I received an email from the university asking if I had thought about going on international exchange.
+“I received an email asking if I had thought about going on international exchange.
 I’ll be honest – my initial reaction was something along the lines of, ‘Pffft, yeah right, not possible’.”

 Melissa didn’t realise the opportunity for international study was open to her.
 She thought student exchange was something only school leavers did, and also doubted if she could fit overseas study into her busy life.